Mother Gothel: Conception and creation

-Walt Disney himself first attempted to adapt the fairy tale "Rapunzel" into a feature-length animated film during the 1940s.
-However, the filmmaker's efforts were never fully realized because the fairy tale was considered too "small".
-In 2008, co-directors Nathan Greno and Byron Howard decided to enlarge the film's scale to transform it into a "big event" for it to be successful.
-Meanwhile, the character Mother Gothel was developed into a much more complex villain than the witch upon whom she is based, conceiving her as "a very lonely woman who really did not know how to have a relationship of any kind".
-Little else had been determined about the character at the time, who was simply described as "the type of woman who ... envisioned herself in the spotlight."
-A departure from traditional Disney Villains, Mother Gothel is not a witch or a sorceress.
-Because she lacks supernatural powers, the character is forced to rely solely on her wit, charm, intellect and charisma, a conscious decision made by Greno and Howard.
-However, in the Brothers Grimm's original fairy tale, Gothel is very much depicted as a typical witch-like character, an idea that was modified for the Disney film adaptation in favor of having Gothel's agelessness instead be "derive[d] ... from Rapunzel's hair."
+Walt Disney himself had first attempted to adapt the fairy tale "Rapunzel" into a feature-length animated film during the 1940s, but the filmmaker's efforts never fully materialized because the original story was considered too "small".
+In 2008, directors Nathan Greno and Byron Howard decided to enlarge the film's scale in order for the adaptation to be successful.
+Meanwhile, the character of Mother Gothel was developed into a more complex villain than the witch upon whom she is based, conceiving her as "a very lonely woman who really did not know how to have a relationship of any kind".
+Little else had been determined about the character at the time, who was simply described as "the type of woman who ... envisioned herself in the spotlight".
+A departure from traditional Disney Villains, Mother Gothel is not a witch or sorceress.
+The character's lack of supernatural powers forces her to rely on her wit, charm, intelligence, and charisma, a conscious decision Greno and Howard made.
+In the Brothers Grimm's original fairy tale, Gothel is depicted as a typical witch-like character, which Disney modified in favor of having Gothel's agelessness be "derive[d] ... from Rapunzel's hair" instead.

-Seeking inspiration for Gothel and Rapunzel's "bizarre" relationship, Greno and Howard conducted a series of interviews with several female Disney employees, asking them to list qualities in their mothers that "they found annoying and cloying or restricting", specifically "the things that their mothers would do that made them feel trapped or made them feel smothered" to make the villain appear more relatable.
-Gothel's "Mother Knows Best" line "Getting kind of chubby" was in fact borrowed from one of these interviews.
+Seeking inspiration for Gothel and Rapunzel's "bizarre" relationship, Greno and Howard interviewed several female Disney employees, asking them to list qualities in their mothers that "they found annoying and cloying or restricting", specifically "the things that their mothers would do that made them feel trapped or made them feel smothered" to make the villain appear more relatable.
+Gothel's "Mother Knows Best" line "Getting kind of chubby" was borrowed from one of these interviews.
 Gothel embodies "the darker side" of overprotective parents; at the beginning of the film, Gothel and Rapunzel's relationship resembles more-so of "a pure mother-daughter relationship."
 Elaborating on Gothel's "unique mothering style", Howard explained to Den of Geek that the character "has to convince this smart girl that she is her mother ... whatever her motivations are."
 Citing Gothel as one of the film's most difficult characters to develop as a result of her complex relationship with Rapunzel, Greno explained to Den of Geek:

 The St. Paul Pioneer Press observed that Gothel represents "an update" of the traditional wicked stepmother, evolving into "the passive-aggressive stepmother" instead.
 In actress Donna Murphy's opinion, a "classic" villainess is "somebody who wants something with such intensity and such great need but comes to a place of not being bound by any kind of moral code or any sense of what's ethical", concluding that "They will do anything to get what they want".
 The Austin Chronicle observed that the directors' inclusion of Gothel as "an evil mother figure as a trigger for the storyline" remains one of the "classic hallmarks of Disney animation".